The Best 5th Wheel for Full-Time Living

 The number of beds in the best 5th wheel for full-time living is really important depending on the size of your family.
 And while a set of bunk beds can be ideal for younger kids, they might not continue to serve your family as your kids age.

-If you’re just a couple traveling and living full-time in your 5th wheel however, you might not need much more than the king or queen-sized bed in the master living suite.
-That is, of course, if you don’t ever expect to host guests or members of your extended family that will need a place to sleep.
+But if you’re just a couple traveling and living full-time in your 5th wheel, you might not need much more than the king or queen-sized bed in the master living suite.
+That is, of course, if you don’t ever expect to host guests or members of your extended family who will need a place to sleep.

 So you’ll need to balance having a few extra beds (which can include a pull-out sofa or fold-down Murphy bed) with your need to maximize the interior living space in your rig when it’s just the two of you.